Centrality dependence of kinetic freeze-out temperature and transverse flow velocity in high energy nuclear collisions: The method

 and

 respectively.
-The two simplified functions are the same as our recent work [22] which studies the possible scenarios for single, double, or multiple kinetic freeze-out in high energy collisions, though $p_T$ spectra of different types of particles produced in central and peripheral nuclear collisions and proton-proton collisions are analyzed.
-As for $f_1(p_T)$ and $f_2(p_T)$, there are various functions to be chosen.
-The potential functions include, but are not limited to, the blast-wave model with Boltzmann-Gibbs statistics [1--3] and the Hagedorn function [14, 15].
+The two simplified functions are the same to our recent work~\cite{22} which studies the possible scenarios for single, double, or multiple kinetic freeze-out in high energy collisions, though $p_T$ spectra of different types of particles produced in central and peripheral nuclear collisions and proton-proton collisions are analyzed.
+Various potential functions can be chosen for $f_S(p_T)$ and $f_H(f_T)$, which includes, but are not limited to, the blast-wave model with Boltzmann-Gibbs statistics~\cite{1,2,3} and the Hagedorn function~\cite{14,15}.

-According to refs.
-[1--3], the blast-wave model with Boltzmann-Gibbs statistics results in the $p_T$ distribution to be
+According to refs.~\cite{1,2,3}, the blast-wave model with Boltzmann-Gibbs statistics results in the $p_T$ distribution to be

-where $C$ is the normalized constant, $m_T=\sqrt{p_T^2+m_0^2}$ is the transverse mass, $m_0$ is the rest mass of the considered particle, $r$ and $R$ are the radial position and the maximum radial position in the thermal source, $I_0$ and $K_1$ are the modified Bessel functions of the first and second kinds respectively.
-In the modified Bessel functions, $\rho= \tanh^{-1} [\beta(r)]$ is the boost angle, $\beta(r)= \beta_S(r/R)^{n_0}$ is a self-similar flow profile, $\beta_S$ is the flow velocity on the surface, $n_0=2$ as used in ref.
-[1].
+where $C_0$ is the normalized constant, $m_T=\sqrt{p_T^2+m_0^2}$ is the transverse mass, $m_0$ is the rest mass of the considered particle, $r$ and $R$ are the radial position and the maximum radial position in the thermal source, $I_0$ and $K_1$ are the modified Bessel functions of the first and second kinds respectively.
+In the modified Bessel functions, $\rho= \tanh^{-1} [\beta(r)]$ is the boost angle, $\beta(r)= \beta_S(r/R)^{n_0}$ is a self-similar flow profile, $\beta_S$ is the flow velocity on the surface, $n_0=2$ as used in ref.~\cite{1}.
 In particular, $\beta_T=(2/R^2)\int_0^R r\beta(r)dr = 2\beta_S/(n_0+2)=0.5\beta_S$.

-The Hagedorn function [14, 15] is known as an inverse power-law [23--25],
+The Hagedorn function~\cite{14,15} is known as an inverse power-law~\cite{23,24,25},

 where $p_0$ and $n$ are free parameters and $A$ is the normalization constant.
-In literature [26], [27--31], and [32] the Hagedorn function are revised to
+In literature~\cite{26},~\cite{27,28,29,30,31}, and~\cite{32}, the Hagedorn function are revised to

 and